glenvj-j/Purwadhika_Capstone_Module-1-Dukcapil_App/README.md

 <br>
 Main Feature of this app:
   1. Lihat Data Penduduk (READ)<br>
-  &nbsp;&nbsp;Showing all data in database also you can search by NIK or Kecamatan
+  &nbsp;&nbsp;- Showing all data in database also you can search by NIK or Kecamatan
   3. Tambahkan Data Penduduk (CREATE)<br>
-  &nbsp;&nbsp;Adding New Data to database, got 2 option to add NIK manually or by generated
+  &nbsp;&nbsp;- Adding New Data to database, got 2 option to add NIK manually or by generated
   5. Ubah Data Penduduk (UPDATE)<br>
-  &nbsp;&nbsp;Updating Data on database, you can also choose what column to change
+  &nbsp;&nbsp;- Updating Data on database, you can also choose what column to change
   6. Hapus Data Penduduk (DELETE)<br>
-  &nbsp;&nbsp;Delete by NIK or Name (by name you required to type the exact name)
+  &nbsp;&nbsp;- Delete by NIK or Name (by name you required to type the exact name)
   7. Cek Data dari NIK Asli (BONUS FEATURE)<br>
-  &nbsp;&nbsp;Read you real NIK and get the reading result
+  &nbsp;&nbsp;- Read you real NIK and get the reading result
   8. Admin (Restore Deleted dan Change Password)<br>
-  &nbsp;&nbsp;You can change user password, restore deleted data, and delete all data at once
+  &nbsp;&nbsp;- You can change user password, restore deleted data, and delete all data at once
   9. Tutup Program<br>
-  &nbsp;&nbsp;Sayonara
+  &nbsp;&nbsp;- Sayonara

 ------------